2002-2005 Dodge Ram 1500 Regular Cab

 The rear side panel speakers really aren't hard to deal with (Crutchfield Research Photo)

 You have to remove the factory toolbox and the side panels to access the rear speakers.
 A 5-1/4" speaker drops in the opening but you will have to drill new screw holes, so make sure you have the tools for that!
 A harness is available for those back speakers so you don't have to cut off the factory speaker connector.

 Tools needed: Phillips screwdriver, Phillips right-angle screwdriver, panel tool, drill and 1/8" bit, T25 and T47 Torx drivers.

 Bass in your Dodge Ram

-Adding bass is a bit of a challenge in this truck, but if you're up for that challenge, you have a 32" W x 16" H x 8" (top and bottom)) D space to work with behind the seats.
+Upgrading the bass sound is a bit of a challenge in this truck, but if you're up for that challenge, you have a 32" W x 16" H x 8" (top and bottom)) D space to work with behind the seats.
 A compact powered subwoofer might work, too.
-Measure twice, otrder once.
+Measure twice, order once.

 Foam speaker baffles will really make a difference

 There are plenty of other ways to improve the sound and functionality of your Dodge.
 Here are a few ideas: